yrqoeuqo123/SalusAI/README.md

 ## Overview
 SalusAI is a business-focused AI wellness platform, offering personalized health management by integrating with devices like Apple Health and Garmin.
 It features stress and cardio tracking with an AI-guided interactive experience.

-Meeting Notes:
+- Meeting Notes:

-Member Info (email and contact):
+- Member Info (email and contact):

+- Discord Channel for Communication:

 ## Features
 - Integration with popular health data platforms like Apple Health and Garmin.